 In addition, dental hygiene treatment planning without the supervision of a dentist is allowed in Oregon, Colorado, Nevada, Kansas, and California.8 Under general supervision or with a collaborative practice permit, dental hygiene treatment planning is allowed in New York, Minnesota, Iowa, and North Dakota.8

 Interestingly, the West Coast is usually quicker in advancing scopes of practice than the East Coast, such as administering local anesthesia.
-For example, Washington dental hygienists have been able to administer local anesthesia under indirect supervision since 1971 and under direct supervision in Michigan since 1978.
+For example, Washington dental hygienists have been able to administer local anesthesia since 1971.
 On the other hand, Alabama hygienists have been only allowed to administer infiltrations since 2018 under direct supervision if they hold an infiltration anesthesia permit.9-12

 Only a few states allow dental hygienists to do a limited amount of minor restorative services, of which some may require additional education, regional board exams, or certifications.
 For example, a Massachusetts dental hygienist can cement and remove temporary crowns and bridges under general supervision.20 In Washington state, hygienists who have completed expanded function education through their CODA-accredited hygiene program can perform restorative functions such as “place restorations into the cavity prepared by the dentist, and thereafter could carve, contour, and adjust contacts and occlusion of the restoration.”14